singh1114/pythonprogramming/_posts/2020-10-27-scheduling-your-tweets-using-csv-with-python.md

     scheduler.start()
 ```

-Wow, that's a lot of things happening, let's break it down a little and go over what each function does.
+Wow, that's a lot of code, let's break it down a little and go over what each function does.

 ```shell
 tweet_scheduler is the entry function, all it does is check if the Twitter creds are present in the environment variables or not.